 Next, remove the feet.
 It will be very easy and will keep your knife sharp if you find the valley between the bones and cut there.
 Don’t try to cut through a bone, find the place where the bones connect and cut there.

-If you are up to it, you can save the feet for soups or for homemade chicken stock.
+If you are up to it, you can save the feet for soups or for homemade chicken stock or bone broth.
 They have a lot of gelatine in them and are very healthy.
 You will need to clean them before you use them.

 Next step is to cut off the oil gland that is on the top of the tail.
 We did that with a few birds and then just started to remove the tail altogether AFTER we got all the guts out because we don’t eat it usually anyway.